-In some cases there are different thresholds for specific types of uses.
-The U.S. TRI, for example, has a higher use reporting threshold of 25,000 pounds for substances produced or processed on site and a lower threshold of 10,000 pounds for substances that are otherwise used, such as solvents or production aids.
+For some PRTRs, there are different thresholds for specific types of uses.
+The U.S. TRI, for example, has a higher use reporting threshold of 25,000 pounds (11,340 kg) for substances that are manufactured or processed on-site and a lower threshold of 10,000 pounds (4,540 kg) for substances that are otherwise used, such as solvents or production aids.